 Abstract

-End-to-End Encryption (E2EE) has become a de facto standard in messengers, especially after the development of the secure messaging protocol Signal.
-However, the adoption of E2EE has been limited to messengers, and has not yet seen a noticeable trace in social network platforms, despite the increase in users privacy violations.
-In this paper, we propose, verify, implement and evaluate a novel E2EE protocol Stick.
+End-to-End Encryption (E2EE) has become a de facto standard in messengers, especially after the development of the secure messaging protocol - Signal.
+However, the adoption of E2EE has been limited to messengers, and has not yet seen a noticeable trace in social network platforms, despite the increase in users' privacy violations.
+In this paper, we propose, verify, implement and evaluate a novel E2EE protocol - Stick.
 Stick is a Signal-based protocol tailored for social network platforms.
 We believe our protocol is the first to support re-establishable encryption sessions in an asynchronous multi-device setting while preserving forward secrecy and introducing backward secrecy.
 Stick includes several innovative features, including a new session concept, multiple pairwise sessions and refreshing identity keys.
 We verified Stick using Verifpal - a formal verification tool in the symbolic model.
-Our security analysis shows the Stick protocol does achieve a form of post-compromise security in many-to-many communications, the trait which most group protocols lack.
+Our security analysis shows our protocol does achieve a form of post-compromise security in many-to-many communications - the trait most group protocols lack.
 Most importantly, the Stick protocol can re-establish encryption sessions while ensuring authentication and confidentiality.
 We implemented our protocol as a stand-alone open-source API.
 Our evaluation shows the Stick protocol can be used in a real-world social network app with no noticeable compromise on usability or performance.

 Original language | English |